 The Western Mail described it as” a colourful and handsome book about passion, drama, injustice and tragedy.”

-If you would like to look at some examples of pages from the book then please click on this link and the page will open in a new window
+If you would like to look at some examples of pages from the book then please click on this link

 The journey that led to the publication of the book began very simply and unexpectedly.
 A friend told me about the headstone of Margaret Williams in Cadoxton, just outside Neath.
 I went to see it and I was amazed at what I saw.
 A headstone in an ordinary cemetery, screaming out Murder!
 It still remains absolutely fascinating.
 When I first saw it, I was determined to find out more.
 Why was the stone erected?
 What had happened all those years ago?
 Why was the story behind it not better known?
 I had to know.
 The more research I did, the greater the sense of commitment I felt to preserve the remarkable story.
 And as I worked, other stories came to my attention.
 Stories about the remarkable events hinted at on grave stones.